 Be certain that masks, wigs, beards and hats fit securely and are not cumbersome.
-An alternative to face masks may be the application of non-toxic face paint or make-up to the child's face.

 Look for "flame resistant" labels on costumes, masks, beards and wigs.
 When shopping for fabrics such as 100 percent polyester, nylon, or wool.
 Sales people can assist in identifying these fabrics

 Avoid costumes made out of flimsy materials and outfits with big, baggy sleeves or billowing skirts.
 These are more likely to come in contact with an exposed flame or candle than tighter fitting costumes.

 Do not allow children to carry knives, swords or other props unless they are soft and flexible.

 Buy or make Halloween costumes that are light or bright enough to make them more visible to motorists at dusk and in the dark.